DAVID J. WILLIS ATTORNEY

 An LP is an excellent way to bring in a passive "money partner" who is cautious about incurring liability beyond the amount invested.

 What about TICs?
 How are these different from other partnerships?
-Our explanation will reveal our bias against these arrangements.
+Our explanation will reveal our bias against these arrangements, at least insofar as they involve individual rather than corporate participants.

 TICs are written up as general partnerships but are nonetheless focused on a specific deal, often a larger project such as an apartment complex or a strip center.
 Promoters seek out investors, usually affluent novices, who are packaged together in their personal capacities.
-In other words, these newbie investors do not form an LLC or corporation to act on their behalf in the deal; they sign the TIC agreement individually and then go on to personally guarantee a seven-figure note to a bank.
-If the value of the investment (often inflated to begin with) declines, the results are almost uniformly awful.
-Only the promoters–who have since taken their profits and moved on to other schemes–win.
+In other words, these newbie investors do not form an LLC or corporation to act on their behalf in the deal; they sign the TIC agreement individually and then go on to personally guarantee a seven or eight-figure note to a bank.
+If the value of the investment (often inflated to begin with in order to provide up-front fees for the promoters) declines, the results are usually unfortunate for the investors.
+The promoters—who have since taken their profits and moved on to other schemes—are the winners.

 Real estate lawyers are accustomed to counseling TIC investors who have awakened to find that a lender suddenly seeks to hold them individually liable for a very large sum.
 Few consulted an attorney before signing up with the TIC.
 Many are otherwise smart and successful professionals who should have known better.